 Come back to The Inn & Spa at Cedar Falls to rest and restore after a day of exploring Hocking Hills hiking trails!
 We have everything you need to rest your tired muscles.
 Make an appointment for a massage at the Spa at Cedar Falls, then head back to your lodging option for a restorative night’s rest.

 Choose from cabins, Pacific-style yurts, cottages, bed and breakfast guest rooms, and Hocking Hills lodges.
-Any overnight stay at The Inn & Spa at Cedar Falls comes with daily breakfast to start your day.
-Our hearty, whole-foods offerings are the perfect fuel for a day of hiking through the forest!
+Any overnight stay at The Inn & Spa at Cedar Falls comes with a daily breakfast to start your day.
+Our hearty, whole-food offerings are the perfect fuel for a day of hiking through the forest!

 Check our availability to plan your Ohio nature escape!